-- o Discussing what happened, establishing the specific concern and the need for behaviour to change - Informing parents/carers to help change the attitude and behaviour of the child - o Providing appropriate education and support - Sanctioning them in line with our behaviour policy.
+- o Discussing what happened, establishing the specific concern and the need for behaviour to change - o Informing parents/carers to help change the attitude and behaviour of the child - o Providing appropriate education and support - Sanctioning them in line with our behaviour policy.
 This may include official warnings, detentions, removal of privileges (including denial of online access), fixed-term and permanent exclusions.

-Speaking with police or other local services (such as early help or children's specialist services) as appropriate - see NPCC guidance on when to call the Police, paragraph 26 Local Support.
+Speaking with police or other local services (such as early help or children's specialist services) as appropriate - see when-to-call-the-police-guidance-for-schools-and-colleges.pdf (npcc.police.uk) on when to call the Police.